4.3 Pulmonary Conditions & Airway Clearance

 Lower lobes, posterior basal segmentsTrendelenburg, prone

-Lower lobes, lateral basal segmentsTrendelenburg, side-lying with affected side up
+Lower lobes, lateral basal segmentsTrendelenburg, side-lying with the affected side up

-Trendelenburg positions are contraindicated with severe shortness of breath at rest, recent neurosurgery, uncontrolled hypertension, severe gastroesophageal reflux, or unstable cardiac status.
+Trendelenburg is contraindicated with severe resting dyspnea, recent neurosurgery, uncontrolled hypertension, severe gastroesophageal reflux, or unstable cardiac status - a frequent NPTE-PTA distractor.

 Manual Techniques

 • Percussion: rhythmic clapping with cupped hands over the draining segment for 3-5 minutes.
-Avoid over fractures, recent surgery, tumor sites, or bony prominences.
+Avoid over fractures, recent surgery, tumor sites, low platelets, and bony prominences (kidneys, spine, breast tissue).

-• Vibration: fine oscillation applied during expiration only to move loosened secretions toward larger airways.
+• Vibration: fine oscillation applied during expiration only to move loosened secretions centrally.

-• Shaking: coarser version of vibration, also expiration-only.
+• Shaking: a coarser version of vibration, also expiration-only.

 Active Cycle of Breathing Technique (ACBT)